HomeSpan/HomeSpan/docs/Tutorials.md

 Demonstrates how to use HomeSpan's *Pixel* and *Dot* classes to control one- and two-wire Addressable RGB and RGBW LEDs.
 See the [Addressable RGB LEDs](Pixels.md) page for full details

 ### [CustomService](../Other%20Examples/CustomService)
 Demonstrates how to create Custom Services and Custom Characteristics in HomeSpan to implement an Atmospheric Pressure Sensor recognized by the *Eve for HomeKit* app.
-See the [Custom Characteristics and Custom Services Macros](Reference.md#custom-characteristics-and-custom-services-macros) page for full details
+See [Custom Characteristics and Custom Services Macros](Reference.md#custom-characteristics-and-custom-services-macros) for full details

 ---